jump-dev/jump-dev.github.io/_posts/2020-10-21-governance.md

  * Appointing Miles Lubin as our [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life).

- * Defining entities such as the core contributors, emeritus core contributors, repository maintainers, and the Steering Council, along with their roles, and how membership is determined for each entity.
+ * Defining entities such as the core contributors, emeritus core contributors, repository maintainers, and the Steering Committee, along with their roles, and how membership is determined for each entity.

  * Clarifying our decision-making process, by describing who gets to decide what when.